 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

-Jump to Recipe | Save RecipeThese maple pumpkin cheesecake bars are the perfect fall dessert.
+These maple pumpkin cheesecake bars are an easy fall dessert, perfect for parties!
 With a chewy crust and a creamy cheesecake filling that will melt in your mouth, this is a treat that you’ll want to make over and over again.

-It’s hard to beat the flavor combination of pumpkin and maple, and these cheesecake bars have a lot of both flavors.
+This maple pumpkin cheesecake bar recipe is one of my staples when the weather starts to turn.
+Just like the classic pumpkin cheesecake that inspired them, these bars have everything that I want in an autumn dessert!
+It’s hard to beat the flavor combination of pumpkin and maple, and these cheesecake bars have a lot of both.
 Add in an irresistible, chewy Biscoff crust, and the fact that they take less than an hour to make, and you’ve got a new go-to dessert for the fall and winter.

 Why You’ll Love These Easy Maple Pumpkin Cheesecake Bars

-These are one of my favorite desserts to make and eat for a reason.
+These are one of my best desserts to make and eat for a reason.
 There’s no shortage of things to love about these maple pumpkin cheesecake bars, but here are a few of my absolute favorite things about them.

 Recipe Ingredients